 If you propose to undertake work to a Party Wall or close to a neighbouring building or property it is possible that the works will fall under the terms of the Party Wall Act requiring notice to be served.

-Click here or call us for specific advice on the best approach.
+Click here or call us for specific advice.

 If you receive a Notice because

 your neighbour plans to undertake works which fall under the Act you should consult a Party Wall Surveyor (we are happy to offer free advice).

 If you sign a Party Wall Notice before taking advice you could lose some of the protection given by the Act including the right to require a prior schedule of condition of your property to be made and the right to appoint a surveyor.

 Click here or call for specific advice.

 Common types of work covered by the Party Wall Act

 Section 1 Notice